MetaMask/ERCs/ERCS/eip-x.md

 2. Implementations SHOULD provide clear user interfaces for managing saved permissions, including the ability to view, edit, and revoke permissions.
 3. Wallets SHOULD implement time-based or usage-based automatic revocation of permissions to limit the potential impact of compromised permissions.
 4. DApps SHOULD request the minimum necessary permissions and duration required for their functionality.
-5. Wallets MUST provide single-use keys in response to the `wallet_getDelegationTarget` method (so that it cannot be fooled into misusing the wrong permission).
+5. Wallets MUST provide single-use keys in response to the `wallet_getPermissionsTarget` method (so that it cannot be fooled into misusing the wrong permission).

 ## Copyright